sifive/freedom-e-sdk/README.md

 # example-plic-interrupts
-A simple example demonstrating how to PLIC interrupts get uses from an Arty board switches
+A simple example demonstrating how PLIC interrupts get uses on an Arty board